CS123, Intro to AI

 What is Retrieval-Augmented Generation?— Kim Martineau with video by Marina Danilevsky, IBM Research, 2023.

-Intro to AI lecture notes by Brian Bird, written in , are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Intro to AI lecture notes by Brian Bird, written in 2024, updated in , are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.